#8 Streetcar Path

 - Edmondson Avenue (west) – There is an on-road bike lane (1.4 miles) along Edmondson Avenue connecting the #8 to the #9 Trolley Trail (a 1.5 mile trail to Ellicott City).
 Lanes are marked with signage and ground stencils.
 Some biking lanes around the Junction business area are narrow but beyond Rolling Road, wide bike lanes take you to the #9 Trail.

-- Edmondson Avenue (east) – Unmarked bike lane will take you to the Baltimore County/City line (2 miles) along this wide avenue.
-Be carefully around the Beltway interchange.
+- Edmondson Avenue (east) – Marked bike lane will take you to the Baltimore County/City line (2 miles) along this wide avenue.
+Be careful around the Beltway interchange.
 Bike lanes are planned for 2014 to connect Catonsville to the Gwynns Falls trail along Edmondson Ave.

 - Frederick Road (east) – Travel 0.8 miles to the Village of Catonsville with dozens of restaurants and shops.
 The business district does not have bike lanes so use caution when traveling through this congested area.
 Lots of bike racks.
 Future plans call for connecting the Short Line Trail (in east Catonsville) to the #8 via on-road bike lanes.

 - Frederick Road (south) – Across from the #8 entrance is an on-road bike trail (2 miles) with signage along Montrose Ave. across Idlewilde Ave. to Hilton Ave and the Patapsco State Park (Hilton area).
 The park has a large recycled tire playground for kids.

 - Frederick Road (west) – Wide shoulders on the well-traveled Frederick Road will take you to Ellicott City (2.7 miles) down a very steep grade.
 This route will take you to River Road and the Grist Mill trail